APesate/CSVReader/README.md

 - ✅ Beautiful UI in both Light and Dark mode.
 - ✅ Localized into three languages: English(default), Spanish, Dutch.

+## Roadmap

+- ❒ Add UI support for distinct delimiters.
+- ❒ Add support to map the structure of the CSV if any.
+- ❒ Add support to custommize the UI based on the content.
+(Ex, Highlight the header...)
+- ❒ Allow the user to pick CSV files from other locations.
+(Ex.
+Files App)

 ## Personal Goals

 I took this opportunity to experiment with new tools and frameworks.